 - and to assess the risks and liabilities that could arise

-Anna Venditti now freelances having held both CFO and HR Director positions concurrently for an Internet Services and Broadcasting company, for whom she worked for 11 years, prior to the sale and TUPE Transfer of the business.
-Anna is a client of The Legal Partners.
+Anna Venditti now freelances as a Management Accountant, having held both CFO and HR Director positions concurrently for an Internet Services and Broadcasting company, for whom she worked for 11 years, prior to the sale and TUPE Transfer of the business.
+Formerly a client, Anna is a key member of The Legal Partners team.